Primary Driver vs Occasional Driver Insurance

 The rules concerning primary and occasional driver insurance varies from Province to Province.

-Ontario has some of the loosest rules concerning occasional driver.
+Ontario has some of the loosest rules concerning occasional drivers.
 Any person, who can drive legally, can drive the primary driver’s vehicle if they live at home with them.
 This feature makes up for Ontario having some of the highest insurance rates in the country.

 Adjust Your Insurance For Occasional Drivers